aridjayarecipes/cutesrecipes.web.app/content/post/1864-recipe-of-award-winning-shaved-brussels-with-toasted-walnuts-and-fresh-pomegranate.md

 - "5 tbsp Good Olive Oil May need more depending on your taste"
 - "4 1/2 tbsp Freshly Squeezed Meyer Lemon Juice Again according to your taste"
 recipeinstructions:
 - "Toast walnuts in oven at 350° until slightly golden.
 DO NOT over cook them.
-Once you can smell them, they&#39;re done.
+Once you can smell them, they're done.
 Often only 3-6 minutes.
 Watch closely!
 (Set aside to cool)"
 - "Trim the ends off of the Brussels and remove outer leaves.
-Cut in half and slice thinly to create a &#39;shaved&#39; texture.
+Cut in half and slice thinly to create a 'shaved' texture.
 You can use a mandoline if needed, however Brussels are often too small to use a mandoline efficiently."
 - "Toss Brussels into a bowl with cooled Walnuts, Pomegranate seeds, parsley and celery."
 - "In a mason jar mix together ingredients for vinaigrette and shake until well combined.
 (You could also use a bowl and whisk for this, I just think the jar method is quick and easy)"
 - "Dress the salad to your liking and transfer to serving platter.
 Sprinkle the top with crumbled Feta and enjoy!!"